maksimKorzh/chessboard/README.md

-Embeddable javascript chess board empowered by the chess engine analysis
+Javascript chess board library empowered by the chess engine analysis